 2. Fruits And Veggies Can Provide Necessary Strength

 Fruits and vegetables are not only high in vital nutrients, but are also high in fiber.
 Hence, adding fresh fruits and vegetables will provide people with COPD with nutritional goodness while aiding their digestion by providing fiber.
-Anti-oxidant vitamins like A, C
+Anti-oxidant vitamins like A, C and E can help in reducing oxidative stress in patients with COPD.
+2 Hence, the goodness of fresh vegetables and fruits can strengthen people from inside while enabling them to combat the weakening effects of this condition.

 3. Continuous Hydration Is Important